aditya161989/EVA/Assignment-15/README.md

 ### **Google Colab**

 Colab was used to run the Playground notebook.
 However it was found to be too slow for bigger datasets, considering the initial deadline of the assignment.
+The author used Google APIs and Services from GCP to connect to Google drive and download required files.
+However for other environments `wget` proved to be easier and hence that was used.

 ### **AI Platform Notebooks in GCP**